joeroe/joeroe.github.io/_posts/2019-07-19-computational_archaeology.md

 *Archaeostatistics* is an [older term](https://en.wikipedia.org/wiki/Data_science) which sadly never seems to have caught on.
 I'd tend to see it as a synonym of computational archaeology, made somewhat obsolete by the fact that statistics is rarely done without a computer these days;
 a handy shorthand for *analytic computational archaeology*, perhaps.

+---

+[^1]: Recent research in [archaeogaming](https://archaeogaming.com/), for example.
+[^2]: Could you still call them a computational archaeologist?
+I'd argue yes – they are just using themselves as the computer, in the [original sense of the word](https://en.wikipedia.org/wiki/Computer_(job_description))